openresty/lua-resty-core/lib/ngx/pipe.md

 proc:set_timeouts(100)
 ```

-If a specified timeout argument is `0`, the corresponding operation will
+If the specified timeout argument is `0`, the corresponding operation will
 never time out.

 [Back to TOC](#table-of-contents)